9 Signs You Spend Way Too Much Time on Facebook

 Your friends’ posts rile you up

 Spending too much time on Facebook could expose you to too a lot of negativity.
-“The biological tendency is going to be to look for the negative because we are hardwired to make sure we’re safe,” says Dr. Rutledge.
+“The biological tendency is going to be to look for the negative because we are hardwired to make sure we’re safe,” says Rutledge.
 “The way to increase our level of safety is to understand the uncertainty in the environment around us and create certainty.”
 When a Facebook friend posts something you don’t agree with, your first reaction might be to get defensive.
-If you realize a certain friend tends to make you angry or jealous, Dr. Rutledge recommends blocking that person’s posts.
+If you realize a certain friend tends to make you angry or jealous, Rutledge recommends blocking that person’s posts.
+(Here are the negative side effects of social media on your brain.)

 You won’t stop scrolling until you find something interesting

-Facebook’s design actually sets itself up to be addictive, says Dr. Bono.
+Facebook’s design actually sets itself up to be addictive, says Bono.
 You’ll glaze over most of your news feed, so you have to dig to find posts that are actually enjoyable.
 It’s sort of like a slot machine, he says—when there’s a small chance you’ll get a big payoff and see something really cool, your brain floods with chemicals encouraging you to keep going.
-“Because the information is only occasionally interesting, our desire to keep going back increases even more than if everything we saw was appealing to us,” says Dr. Bono.
+“Because the information is only occasionally interesting, our desire to keep going back increases even more than if everything we saw was appealing to us,” says Bono.
 “When something ‘only occasionally’ has a payoff for us, it actually becomes even more attractive and even more addictive.”
-Find out if you’re addicted to your phone too.
+(This is how to have a healthier relationship with social media.)

 Facebook is your main news source

 News—both fake and real—are all over Facebook.
 Just because it’s there, though, doesn’t mean social media is the best source.
-“Use Facebook for what it’s intended, which is social connection,” says Dr. Rutledge.
-“Use news sources for what they’re intended, which is reporting news.”
+“Use Facebook for what it’s intended, which is social connection,” says Rutledge.
+“Use news sources for what they’re intended, which is reporting the news.”
 Facebook also uses algorithms to show you what it knows you like, meaning you might only see articles you’ll already agree with.
-Get a more balanced view by checking getting perspective from a few news sources before making a judgment, says Dr. Rutledge.
-Find out if you share too much on Facebook.
+Get a more balanced view by checking getting perspective from a few news sources before making a judgment, says Rutledge.
+(Just be sure you don’t fall victim to doomscrolling: here’s what you need to know.)

 You aren’t a supportive friend